Pickles Reef Snorkeling

 To reach the snorkeling in the Florida Keys by air, there are several options.
 The most popular option is to fly into Miami International Airport (MIA), which is served by all major US and international airlines.
 Also nearby, a potentially lower cost option is to fly into Ft Lauderdale airport (FLL).
 From either of these airports, you can rent a car to drive south on the Florida Turnpike a couple hours to reach the Florida Keys (watch out for automated cash-less toll highways along the way).
 Alternately, you can fly into Key West International Airport (EYW) which is served by several airlines including United/Silver Airways, Delta, USAir and Southwest.
 If you don’t mind coming into Key West, there is also the regular Key West Express ferry service (4 hours) that runs from Ft Myers.

-Overall, Pickles Reef is the 17th most popular snorkel dive spot of all 40 snorkeling dives in the Florida Keys.
+Overall, Pickles Reef is the 19th most popular snorkel dive spot of all 40 snorkeling dives in the Florida Keys.
+Several of the better snorkeling spots are nearby Pickles Reef including John Pennekamp State Park, Molasses Reef, White Bank Reef, Grecian Rocks, Christ Of The Deep and Carysfort Reef.